netliferesearch/promptfinder/README.md

 ### Testing

 Jest is used for unit testing.
-The test suite has been fully updated to work with the ES Module structure and Firebase v9 SDK.
+The test suite is fully updated for ES Modules and Firebase v9 SDK. **A global Jest mock for `js/firebase-init.js` is used in `tests/setupTests.js` to ensure all test files use the same mock for `auth`, `db`, and `functions`.**

 To run tests: